-Conestoga College and the School of Liberal Studies are committed to supporting students in their learning.
+Conestoga College and the School of Interdisciplinary Studies are committed to supporting students in their learning.
 We recognize that deadlines for coursework assignments, quizzes and specified exam dates help prepare students for their career fields through the recognition of demands and expectations (which often need to be prioritized), and in the development of time management skills.
 Meeting coursework deadlines in a timely manner also enables students to demonstrate to their employers that they are able to produce finished work of acceptable quality within a given time period.

 Students are encouraged to complete assignments well in advance of the due date.
 We are committed to supporting students in their learning experiences, and in responding to individual extenuating circumstances as they arise.
 Students are reminded that Conestoga College has a network of student success services available including the Learning Commons, Learning Resource Centres, and counselling and support services to assist them.

 We are aware that occasionally events or circumstances occur which are beyond a student's control.
 In these circumstances, we recognize that clear and consistent policies and procedures help our students identify their options and required processes.
 The following policies apply in most circumstances:

 - Assignments are due at the start of class on the due date specified by the instructor in the Instructional Plan or the deadline set by the dropbox in eConestoga;